 A one-semester course offered primarily for majors in the social sciences and the humanities.
 This course will emphasize reproduction and development, structure/function, genetics, and evolution.
 The ethical implications of biological knowledge also will be considered.
 In the laboratory, students will investigate biological problems related to humans.
 Three lecture/discussions and one laboratory period weekly.
-A student who decides, on the basis of his experience in BIO 101, to major in biology can enroll in the appropriate semester of BIO 111, 112.
+A student who decides, on the basis of his experience in BIO 101, to major or minor in biology should consult with the Chair to discuss options..
 Prerequisites: None